hetu-script/hetu-script/docs/docs/docs/en-US/command_line_tool/README.md

 ## Run

 Run a Hetu source file on your disk.
+The file could be a script source or a compiled bytecode.

 ```
 run [path]